Ak-nkush/DSA-CODE-BASE/03 Week - Arrays/class 1 - Array class 1/00_Notes and revision.md

 * fill method
 * reverse method

-## An introduction to Time and Space complexity
+## An introduction to Time and Space complexity and Pass by value & reference

 #### What is Time Complexity?
 Amount of time taken by an algorithm to run as a **function of length of input**.